dinobaggio/grading-system-ajax/README.md

 still early, incomplete, still not yet seen the grading system

-just ignore about controllers, models and view folders, nothing special there, just use require or require_once
+just ignore about controllers, models and views folders, nothing special there, just use require or require_once

 # for install
 create database 'grading_system_belajar'